Consistency of common spatial estimators under spatial confounding: Analysis models and the consistency of their estimators

-The formal proof is provided in Section \ref{supp:ols} but we give the intuition here.
-If $g$ were a \textit{known} function, then the least squares regression of $Y$ onto $X$ with the offset $g(S)$ would yield an unbiased estimator of $\beta$.
-We call this \textit{oracle} estimator $\hat \beta_{Oracle} = ( X^\top X)^{-1} X^\top (Y-g(S)) $.
-Then Since $\beta^{(1)}$ is unbiased (as it is an OLS estimate from a correctly specified model), we can immediately see that the nonspatial model is biased under spatial confounding, i.e., if $X$ and $g$ are correlated, with bias $E[ (X^\top X)^{-1} X^\top g(S)] $. \cite{khan2} provides a similar expression for the finite-sample bias of the unadjusted OLS estimator.
-The asymptotic bias given in Proposition (\ref{prop:ols}) is then simply the population limit of this quantity and is non-zero if there is correlation between $X$ and $g$; in particular, i.e., when $g$ is a confounding variable the unadjusted OLS or RSR estimators are not consistent.
+Since $\hat{\beta}_{oracle}$ is unbiased and consistent (as it is an OLS estimate from a correctly specified model), we can immediately see that the non-spatial model is biased under spatial confounding (that is, if $X(\cdot)$ and $g(\cdot)$ are correlated), with error $ (X^\top X)^{-1} X^\top g$.
+The asymptotic error given in Proposition (\ref{prop:ols}) is the population limit of this error and is nonzero if there is spatial confounding.

+This first-order bias of the OLS or RSR estimator is unsurprising and stems from the well-known issue of omitting a confounding variable in a regression.
+Recent criticisms of the RSR have mostly focused on its second-order properties, showing that variance of the RSR estimator is anti-conservative \citep{khan,zimmerman}.
+These studies assumed the mixed effects analysis model (\ref{eq:gp}) as the true DGP, in which case there is no spatial confounding (as $\nu(\cdot)$ is assumed to be independent of $X(\cdot)$), and thus RSR is unbiased.
+We provide a direct first-order bias result for OLS or RSR under any scenario of spatial confounding.
+This highlights the importance of separating the DGP from the analysis model.